malaakso/pydrolink/API.md

     "billingPeriodMonths": null
     }

 Besides water meters with their IDs and "codes" (i.e. local identifiers), this includes also energy meters, temperature sensors and leakage meters if installed.
-Water prices are in currency per m^3.
+Water prices are in currency per m^3 and use comma as decimal separator.

 # Current readings

 HTTP POST to https://hydrolink.fi/api/v2/current.
-Response
+Response is text/plain payload

     [
     {